GriffinPlus/EnvRun/README.md

 *EnvRun* is particularly useful on build servers that do not support setting environment variables dynamically (like [GoCD](https://www.gocd.org/)).
 That way tools can publish environment variables for other tools by simply printing to the console.
 All tools that should take part in the mechanism must be wrapped by *EnvRun*.

+## Releases

+*EnvRun* is written in GO which makes it highly portable.

+[Downloads](https://github.com/GriffinPlus/EnvRun/releases) are provided for the following combinations of popular target operating systems and platforms:

+- `linux`
+  - `386`
+  - `amd64`
+  - `arm`
+  - `arm64`
+- `windows`
+  - `386`
+  - `amd64`

+If any other target operating system and/or platform is needed and the combination is supported by GO, please open an issue and we'll add support for it.

 ## Usage